DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-18-visa-sponsorship-filter.md

 date: 2021-08-18
 ---

 In the 2021 to 2022 cycle, providers often rejected candidates for not having the right to work or study in the UK.
-We think this is because it was hard for candidates to tell which courses were able to sponsor visas (they had to either ask the provider, or check a long list of providers with the ability to sponsor visas).
+We think this is because it was hard for candidates to tell which courses were able to sponsor visas.
+They had to either ask the provider, or check a long list of providers with the ability to sponsor visas.

 To address this, we’ve [asked providers if they can sponsor visas](/publish-teacher-training-courses/visa-sponsorship/) for the 2022 to 2023 cycle.
 We’ve then added this information within a [new ‘International students’ section](/find-teacher-training/new-international-students-section/).